skypilot-org/skypilot/docs/source/reference/yaml-spec.rst

       # image_id: projects/deeplearning-platform-release/global/images/family/tf2-ent-2-1-cpu-ubuntu-2004

     file_mounts:
-      # Uses rsync to copy local files to all nodes of the cluster.
+      # Uses rsync to sync local files/directories to all nodes of the cluster.
       #
       # If symlinks are present, they are copied as symlinks, and their targets
       # must also be synced using file_mounts to ensure correctness.
-      /remote/path/datasets: /local/path/datasets
+      /remote/path/file: /local/path/file
+      /remote/path/dir: /local/path/dir

       # Uses SkyPilot Storage to create a S3 bucket named sky-dataset, uploads the
       # contents of /local/path/datasets to the bucket, and marks the bucket